Kefkius/steemvote/README.md

 - `vote_replies`: Whether to vote on all replies the author makes, in addition to their regular posts (Default: `false`).
 - `weight`: The weight to vote with. `100.0` represents an upvote, and `-100.0` represents a downvote (Default: `100.0`).

+*NOTE* that if you just want to add an author and use the default values, a string can be used instead of an object.

 Sometimes, you don't have enough authors to consume the amount of voting power you want.
 In that case, you can use the config value `backup_author_names`. `backup_author_names` is a list of author names.
 These authors will be voted for if steemvote detects that it is not using the amount of voting power that you want it to.